Composting Toilet vs Incinerating Toilet

-A composting toilet uses natures composting process to break down and burn waste material into a safe, stable and affordable fertilizer for gardens.
+A composting toilet uses a natural composting process to break down and burn waste material into safe, stable, and affordable fertilizer for gardens.

 This is in comparison to the incinerating system which uses electric heat to burn and break down human waste into a harmless by-product.